-‘Morning everybody,’ said Olga Brightly, walking into the sunny breakfast room.
+‘Morning everybody,’ said Olga brightly, walking into the sunny breakfast room.
 She took her place at the table and poured herself a glass of orange juice.

 To describe the twenty year old Olga Baum would be to describe a wolf in human form.
 Her thick brown hair was almost the same walnut colour as her eyes, but already it was streaked with silver.
 When she smiled her teeth were perhaps just a bit too long, a bit too pointy, matching her nails, which she had coloured a bright red for the occasion.
-This morning she was wearing a leather dress that could only be described as medieval, and her leather boots gleamed with polish.
+This morning she was wearing a short leather skirt that could only be described as medieval, and her knee-length leather boots gleamed with polish.
 Her dark make-up took the medieval look further.

-Her father looked at her over his breakfast plate and muttered ‘Good Morning’ in a way that said he rather wished it was going to be, but that he had serious reservations about it.
+Her father looked at her over his breakfast plate and muttered ‘Good morning’ in a way that said he rather wished it was going to be, but that he had serious reservations about it.

 ‘Morning dear,’ said her mother, looking at her father with just a hint of disapproval.
-She knew why Heinrich felt so grumpy, but there was nothing that could be done about the situation now.
+She knew why Heinrich felt so grumpy, but there was nothing that could be done about the situation.
 The preparations had been made, the guests had been invited and the party was going to go ahead.

 Their parents had thoroughly disapproved of the idea right from the start, but Olga had a will they could bend steel around, and once she had set her mind on something, there was nothing in the world that could stop her.